-The Cigar Sense panel has now been intensively active for one year.
-We isolated the descriptors which have been most frequently used since the implementation of our methodology and have designed the Cigar Sense aromas wheel based on them.
+The Cigar Sense panel has now been intensively active since inception in 2014.
+Now, in early 2015, we isolated the aroma descriptors which have been most frequently used since the implementation of our methodology and have designed the Cigar Sense aromas wheel based on them.

 Of course, the poetry that our panelists use in their free comments goes far beyond this.
 All of their data is preciously stored in our database and is currently mainly used to confirm our correct understanding of the diverse expressions in our multi-cultural team.
 But when we consolidate our expert data, we intentionally keep our analyses as schematic as possible.
 We focus on descriptions that are detailed enough to evoke the potential sensory experience that YOU are likely to have when smoking a particular cigar, eliminating as much as possible the subjectivity of our experience.
 In order to do this we need the systematic use of a taxonomy that all our experts agree to and adopt as support to the mental exercise of the cigar analysis.

 Last year we have conducted a simple survey to define the Cigar Sense services.
 According to 87% of the respondents ‘flavor’ is the most important factor in the choice of their cigars.

 Why is this an aromas and not a flavors wheel?